arcapos/luapgsql/luapgsql.md

 Submits a request to obtain information about the specified prepared statement, without waiting for completion.

-This is an asynchronous version of describePrepared: it returns 1 if it was able to dispatch the request, and 0 if not.
+This is an asynchronous version of describePrepared: it returns true if it was able to dispatch the request, and false if not.
 After a successful call, call getResult to obtain the results.
 The function’s parameters are handled identically to describePrepared.
 Like describePrepared, it will not work on 2.0-protocol connections.

 ### conn:sendDescribePortal(portalName)

 Submits a request to obtain information about the specified portal, without waiting for completion.

-This is an asynchronous version of describePortal: it returns 1 if it was able to dispatch the request, and 0 if not.
+This is an asynchronous version of describePortal: it returns true if it was able to dispatch the request, and false if not.
 After a successful call, call getResult to obtain the results.
 The function’s parameters are handled identically to describePortal.
 Like describePortal, it will not work on 2.0-protocol connections.

 ### conn:getResult()